matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 Download the [latest release](https://github.com/matt-richardson/teamcity-octopus-build-trigger-plugin/releases/latest), and drop it into your [<TeamCity Data Directory>](https://confluence.jetbrains.com/display/TCD9/TeamCity+Data+Directory)/plugins folder.
 Restart TeamCity.

 See [TeamCity documentation](https://confluence.jetbrains.com/display/TCD9/Installing+Additional+Plugins) for more info.

+# Outstanding items

+- overall test coverage isn't great
+- test older versions of Octopus
+- pass details of trigger item (ie, release name), to build.
+At the moment, you need to parse a configuration parameter `teamcity.build.triggeredBy`, which is designed to be a human readable rather than machine readable.
+- improve logging

 # Logging